yankaindustries/mc-components/README.md

 - `yarn lint:js` (runs JS linter only)
 - `yarn lint` (runs both JS and CSS linter)

+## Versioning
+All work is done on the `develop` branch!
+When a new version is ready to be pushed, the release manager will run `npm version` on their up to date local develop branch. `npm version` will:
+- Run the test suite
+- Build the `dist` folder / files
+- Version the `package.json file`
+- Push a release tag to the `develop` branch on github
+- Publish this release to `npmjs.org`

+Once a version has been tagged on develop, the release manager will create a PR with formatted release notes that is then released to `master`.

 ## Documentation
 Storybook provides a living version of the documentation for all components.
 To update the [styleguide](https://yankaindustries.github.io/mc-components), run the following command from the root directory: